Australian Expat Property Owners To Feel Pain From Budget Changes

 The time of the CGT event for the sale of the dwelling is the time the contract for sale was signed, that is 13 November 2019.
 As Terry was a foreign resident at that time he is not entitled to the main residence exemption in respect of his ownership interest in the dwelling, even though he used the dwelling as his main residence for part of the time that he owned it.

-What Are The Estate Planning Implications From The Announced Changes
+What Are The Estate Planning Implications For Australian Expat Property Owners?

 The announced changes to the Main Residence Exemption (MRE) will also have estate planning implications for Australian expats.
 As it stands, if you are the beneficiary of an estate and the deceased was a resident of Australia for taxation purposes at the time of death then the beneficiary will receive the benefit of the deceased accruing the main residence exemption.
 Under the announced changes, all depending on if and when you sell the property, and what your tax status is at the time, will determine whether the Main Residence Exemption in full may or may not apply.